-- o Relationship Building Time.
+- Relationship Building Time.
 10 Minutes

 - Discussion 30 Minutes

 - Discuss the reflection questions on Invitations 7-11.
 Can choose particular ones you'd like to dive into, or go through each, your preference!

-- Additional questions if desired:
+- Other possible questions:

 - What has been your biggest struggle so far, going through these invitations?

 - How is God revealing Himself to you through these invitations?

-- o Prayer 10 Minutes
+- Prayer 10 Minutes

 - Take any prayer requests, and specifically pray for each wife and her husband.

-- o Homework: Read Invitations 12-16.
+- Homework: Read Invitations 12-16.